Unique in the Ridinger Œuvre

-were especially and increasingly with the years at his heart , much more than hunting in all its rich variety, culminating in the posthumously completed suite of the Most Wondrous Deer and Other Animals with the unusual forms of antlers and other variations of nature and those famous colored works that the master himself saw as the zenith of his enormous work: the Animal Kingdom the already mentioned Principal Colors of Horses and the colored 2nd edition of the Monkeys, Th.
+were especially and increasingly with the years at his heart , much more than hunting in all its rich variety, culminating in the posthumously completed suite of the Most Wondrous Deer and other Peculiar Animals with the unusual forms of antlers and other variations of nature and those famous colored works that the master himself saw as the zenith of his enormous work: the Animal Kingdom the already mentioned Principal Colors of Horses and the colored 2nd edition of the Monkeys, Th.
 541-550.

 The quality of the paper of the drawing here